WaveEngine/EvergineDocs/manual/physics/physics_bodies/collisions.md

 ### CollisionInfo3D

-This class provides all collision information between two physic bodies (in physic engines, this is usually called a manifold).
+This class provides all collision information between two physics bodies (in physic engines, this is usually called a manifold).

 | Property | Description |
 | --- | --- |